 A narrower pilot is usually safer:

 That lets the team compare baseline energy use, production behaviour, and operating decisions cleanly.
-It also makes it easier to earn credibility with operations teams who do not want another system imposed on them without proof.
+It also helps earn credibility with operations teams who do not want another system imposed on them without proof.

 Human operators still sit inside the decision loop

-Good AI optimization does not remove plant judgment.
+Good AI systems do not remove plant judgment.

 Operators and engineers still understand the production realities that a model may not see cleanly in the moment.
 The strongest setup is usually one where the system flags issues, predicts likely waste, or suggests timing changes while people retain control over sensitive operating decisions.

-That matters because plant conditions are never fully static.
-Material differences, maintenance issues, and process constraints can all make a theoretically "optimal" recommendation commercially wrong in practice.
+That matters because plant conditions keep changing.
+Material differences, maintenance issues, and process constraints can make a theoretical recommendation commercially wrong in practice.

 What KPIs actually show whether the pilot is working